richchapler/AzureSolutionsDocumentation/docs/curricula/PowerShell_Fundamentals.md

 ```powershell
 Get-Process
 ```
-*Description:* Retrieves a list of all running processes.
+Retrieves a list of all running processes.
 "Get" indicates the action of retrieving, and "Process" is the object being retrieved.

 -------------------------